 Copies of the school rules or code of conduct, newsletters, prospectus and annual report will give you further information about the school and its activities.
 STARTING SCHOOL Enrolment forms and details of school enrolment processes are generally published on school websites.
-Usually, a child can be enrolled a year ahead for state schools and up to two years for non-state schools.
+Usually, a child can be enrolled a year ahead for state schools and up to two years for non-state schools

 MADE FOR BOYS PREP-YEAR 12 | BOARDING YEAR 7-12 WITH OVER 150 YEARS' OF EXPERIENCE IN EDUCATING BOYS, WE UNDERSTAND WHAT MAKES THEM TICK.
-When boys enter our Boarding community they will journey through a myriad of experiences and emerge as competent, skilled and independent young men ready to take on the world.
+When boys enter our community they will journey through a myriad of experiences and emerge as competent, skilled and independent young men ready to take on the world.
 Our boys are funny, creative, bursting with energy and willing to take risks.
 We inspire, engage and challenge them every day, giving them a solid educational foundation so they leave here ready for the challenges of the world that lies ahead of them.
 TO BOOK A PERSONALISED TOUR OR FOR MORE INFORMATION SEE IPSWICHGRAMMAR.COM Before starting school, children are usually invited to visit their new school so they can become familiar with it.
 There are also lot of things families can do to help make a child's transition to school successful, including: - getting to know as much about the school as they can - talking with their child about school - taking their child to the school to meet the teachers and to find out where things are - making sure their child knows the transport arrangements for getting to and from school - getting to know other families with children who will be in the same class as their child - talking with their child about eating, toileting and hygiene at school - making sure their child has had experiences of public toilets, libraries and public transport - if appropriate, ensuring their child knows how before- and after-school-hours care will work - answering their child's questions about school - reading some children's books about starting school with their child - always being positive and realistic about starting school.

 SECONDARY SCHOOL Secondary or high school, Year 7 to 12, is the final period of compulsory education for Queensland students.
 Students are eligible to enter the first year of secondary school, Year 7, after completing primary education (Prep or Year 1 to Year 6).
 You may enrol your child in the local secondary school by contacting the school directly.
 Secondary schools have different ways of introducing primary students to their school.
 Most students settle in quickly in response to the carefully designed transition programs initiated by schools.
 Primary and secondary schools cooperate to ease students through the transition.
 The senior years of education (Year 10-12) are important for students wishing to progress to university or further study.
 Students who have completed all 12 years of compulsory education from Year 1 to 12 will be eligible to qualify for the Queensland Certificate of Education (QCE).
-Year 12 students applying for tertiary study will generally be assessed on their Australian Tertiary Ad ADJUST If your child the principa them adjust for student a change in stress inclu disturbance wanting to can provide having difficulty settling in.
+Year 12 students applying for tertiary study will generally be assessed on their Australian Tertiary Admission Rank.
+ADJUSTING TO A NEW SCHOOL If your child is transferring to a new school, the principal will have processes to help them adjust, such as buddy systems.
+Even for students who are looking forward to it, a change in school may cause distress.
+Signs of stress include irritability, reluctance to talk, sleep disturbance, stomach aches, headaches and not wanting to go to school.
+The teacher or principal can provide support and advice if your child is having difficulty settling in.